rticommunity/rticonnextdds-connector-js/docs/data.rst

     let length = input.samples[0].getNumber('my_int_sequence#')

-This same syntax is used to obtain the selected member of an enum (see :ref:`Accessing unions`).

 Another option is to use ``SampleIterator.getJson('fieldName')`` to obtain a JSON object containing all of the elements of the array or sequence with name ``fieldName``: